explainers-by-googlers/opener-storage-partitioning/README.md

 This is possible as long as the frames are in the same COOP Group.

+### Concrete Example

+If a publisher, say publisher.example, has a tracking iframe, say tracker.example, then before storage partitioning that iframe would have had access to the same storage partition as a tab loading tracker.example would have.
+After storage partitioning, that iframe will have its own partition so might want additional information in order to track the user.
+One approach the iframe might take would be to open tracker.example in a new window and use the opener reference to engage in synchronous or asynchronous communication to link the two storage partitions (the third-party iframe one and the first-party window one) for tracker.example.

 ## Proposed Solutions

 Our goal is to maintain cross-page communication where important to web function while striking a better balance with user-privacy.